smhjamalii/springboot-with-redis/README.md

 For more investigation in your redis cluster :

-1. Run a Redis&reg; pod that you can use as a client: kubectl run --namespace default redis-redis-cluster-client --rm --tty -i --restart='Never' \
+1. Run a Redis&reg; pod that you can use as a client: kubectl run --namespace default redis-client --restart='Never'  --env REDIS_PASSWORD=$REDIS_PASSWORD  --image docker.io/bitnami/redis:8.0.2-debian-12-r4 --command -- sleep infinity

-   --env REDIS_PASSWORD=$REDIS_PASSWORD \
-   --image docker.io/bitnami/redis-cluster:8.0.2-debian-12-r2 -- bash
+   Use the following command to attach to the pod: kubectl exec --tty -i redis-client --namespace default -- bash

 2. Connect using the Redis&reg; CLI:

+> for Read only operations
+>
+> REDISCLI_AUTH="$REDIS_PASSWORD" redis-cli -h sentinel-redis -p 6379
+>
+> for Sentinel access
+>
-redis-cli -c -h redis-redis-cluster -a $REDIS_PASSWORD
+> REDISCLI_AUTH="$REDIS_PASSWORD" redis-cli -h sentinel-redis -p 26379